Workers’ Compensation in North Carolina: Getting What You’re Owed

 Have You Been Injured on the Job?

 There is no shame in filing for workers’ compensation benefits if you have been injured while working.
 In most cases, you are not recovering benefits directly from your employer, but rather from an insurance company that your employer has paid to provide benefits to injured workers.
-If you still feel uncertain about the laws or the process, Mulligan Epstein Attorneys can help.
-You can schedule a consultation with Mulligan Epstein today.
+If you still feel uncertain about the laws or the process, Mulligan Attorneys, can help.
+You can schedule a consultation with Mulligan Attorneys, today.
 Our Wilmington, NC workers’ compensation lawyers can help you get the benefits you need so you can concentrate on getting better.